Secret Games

 Secret Games is a 1992 American erotic thriller drama film directed by Gregory Dark and produced by Andrew W. Garroni.
-This film has been music composed by Joseph Smith.
 The film stars Martin Hewitt, Michele Brin, Delia Sheppard, Catya Sassoon, Sabrina Mesko, Kimberly Williams and Billy Drago in the lead roles.

+This film is the first installment in the series, followed by the second and third and final film, released in 1993 and 1994 respectively.